Community Acquired Bacterial Pneumonia

 Community-acquired bacterial pneumonia (CABP) is a lung infection caused by bacteria that develops in people with limited or no contact with medical institutions or settings.

-- The most common symptom of pneumonia is a cough that produces sputum, but chest pain, chills, fever, and shortness of breath are also common
+- The most common symptom of pneumonia is a cough that produces sputum, however chest pain, chills, fever, and shortness of breath are also common

 - Doctors diagnose community-acquired pneumonia by listening to the lungs with a stethoscope and by reading x-rays of the chest